-As show season approaches many equestrians become nervous thinking about competing and showing.
+As one show season closes and another approaches many equestrians become nervous thinking about competing and showing.
 For some riders there is a lot at stake when it comes to progressing and qualifying during a show season.
 As we all know, stress is easily projected onto our equine partners.
-How can we stay mentally prepared and healthy in order to be the leaders our horses need us to be throughout show season?
+How can we stay mentally prepared and healthy in order to be the leaders our horses need us to be?

 Nicole Rocco-Lapinski, Licensed Certified Social Worker and Lead Therapist at Panther Creek Health, says, “Performance anxiety is incredibly common, especially in athletes.”
 It is comforting to know that this is normal.
 She suggests acknowledging, accepting, and verbalizing these anxious feelings to your trainer or another trusted person.
 The person you share these feelings with will most likely be able to relate and provide support.
 “Furthermore, it builds trust with your trainer and creates an environment for problem solving and developing strategies for reducing anxiety,” Nicole states.